Americans spent over $16 billion on cosmetic procedures last year!

 The following statistics released by the American Society of Plastic Surgeons (ASPS) show continued growth in cosmetic procedures over the last year, and a shift in the types of procedures patients have chosen since the start of the new millennium.

-– According to the annual plastic surgery procedural statistics, there were 15.9 million surgical and minimally-invasive cosmetic procedures performed in the United States in 2015, a 2 percent increase over 2014.
+– According to the annual plastic surgery procedural statistics, there were 17.1 million surgical and minimally-invasive cosmetic procedures performed in the United States in 2016, a 3 percent increase over 2015.

-– Between 1997 – 2013, the total number of non-surgical cosmetic treatments performed has increased by more than 500%.
+– Between 2000 – 2015, the total number of non-surgical cosmetic treatments performed has increased by more than 36 percent.

--More than $2.5 billion was spent on injectables alone in 2014.
-The two most popular injectables year-over-year, botulinum toxin and hyaluronic acid, both saw continued growth, with botulinum toxin, (BOTOX, Dysport and Xeomin) surpassing 4 million procedures performed and hyaluronic acid, (Juvederm Ultra, Ultra Plus, Voluma, Perlane, Restylane, Belotero) surpassing the 2 million procedures performed mark for the first time this year as well.
+– The two most popular injectables year-over-year, botulinum toxin and hyaluronic acid, both saw continued growth, with botulinum toxin, (BOTOX, Dysport and Xeomin) surpassing 7 million procedures performed and hyaluronic acid, (Juvederm Ultra, Ultra Plus, Voluma, Perlane, Restylane, Belotero) surpassing the 2 million procedures performed.
+Together, patients spent over $4 billion on these treatments.